Study at Griffith while you finish high school and gain credit toward a degree

 Choose a course to suit you

-As a GUESTS student, there are a variety of courses for you to choose from.
+As a GUESTS student, there are a variety of courses for you to choose from either on-campus or online.
 You can study one course per trimester (maximum of two courses or 20 credit points in total).

 How will I learn?